Killing (Super)Algebras Associated to Connections on Spinors: Killing spinors and Killing (super)algebras

 \subsubsection{Linear constraints}

-Schematically, the linear constraints are of the form \(\eP\epsilon=0\) where \(\eP\) is some fibrewise linear operator acting on \(\Sbundle\).
-More concretely, all fermions may take values in the same representation as the gravitini, in which case \(\eP\in\End\Sbundle\).
-In a more general situation, the additional fermions take values in some vector bundle \(E\to M\) (for example, an associated bundle for some gauge symmetry).
-Then the constraint equation is \(\eP\epsilon=0\) where \(\eP\in\Hom(\Sbundle,\Sbundle\otimes E)\cong \End\Sbundle\otimes E\).
-This bundle map is parametrised by the bosonic fields of the background, just as \(\beta=D-\nabla\) is.\footnote{ Let us note that the fermion variations \(\eP\epsilon\) and the expression \(\beta\epsilon\) are fibrewise linear in \(\epsilon\) but not necessarily in the bosonic background fields.
+Schematically, the linear constraints are of the form $\eP\epsilon=0$ where $\eP$ is some fibrewise linear operator on the spinor bundle $\Sbundle$.
+More concretely, all fermions may take values in the same representation as the gravitini, in which case $\eP\in\End\Sbundle$.
+In a more general situation, the additional fermions take values in some vector bundle $E\to M$ (for example, an associated bundle for some gauge symmetry).
+Then the constraint equation is $\eP\epsilon=0$, where

+This bundle map is parametrised by the bosonic fields of the background, just as~${\beta=D-\nabla}$~is.\footnote{Let us note that the fermion variations $\eP\epsilon$ and the expression $\beta\epsilon$ are fibrewise linear in $\epsilon$ but not necessarily in the bosonic background fields.
 For example, gauge field strengths (hence derivatives of gauge connections) and derivatives of scalars typically appear as coefficients in both, and may also appear in nonlinear combinations.}

-Let \(D=\nabla-\beta\) be a spinor connection which is not necessarily admissible in the sense of Definition~\ref{def:killing-spinor} and let us denote the space of \(D\)-parallel sections of \(\Sbundle\) which are annihilated by \(\eP\) by
+Let $D=\nabla-\beta$ be a spinor connection which is not necessarily admissible in the sense of Definition~\ref{def:killing-spinor} and let us denote the space of $D$-parallel sections of $\Sbundle$ which are annihilated by~$\eP$~by

-We previously discussed the integrability condition \(R^D\epsilon=0\) for the existence of \(D\)-parallel spinors.
-In the case of constrained Killing spinors \(\epsilon\in\fS_{D,\eP}\), this can be supplemented by further integrability conditions, the first-order such conditions being schematically (see e.g. \cite{Gran2019})